madkins23/go-slog/verify/README.md

 * `WarnSkippingTest`: 'Skipping test'
   A test has been skipped, likely due to the specification of some other warning.
   Not currently used (2024-01-15).
+* `WarnUndefined`: 'Undefined Warning(s)'
+  An attempt to call WarnOnly() with an undefined warning.
+  Warnings must be predefined to the `WarningManager` prior to use.
 * `WarnUnused`: 'Unused Warning(s)'
   If a warning is specified but the condition is not actually present one of these warnings will be issued with the specified warning.